 The original implementation of the four selected Java classes, along with tests suites manually written by their developers, constitutes our golden implementations and golden test suites (see Table 1 for coverage statistics).
-Our data analysis consists of evaluating a) subjects' test suites when executed on both subjects' implementations and golden implementations; and b) golden test suites when applied to subjects' implementations.
+Our data analysis consists of evaluating a) the participants' test suites when executed on both participants' implementations and golden implementations; and b) the golden test suites when applied to the participants' implementations.